 As part of understanding emotions, it’s important for your child to know that everyone experiences a range of emotions.
 For example, you could say, ‘It’s normal to feel all sorts of things, like happy, sad, excited, jealous.
 Sometimes feelings are big and sometimes they’re small.
 All these feelings are OK’.
 It might also help to talk about how big feelings will pass with time.

 Managing emotions: autistic children and teenagers

 Strong emotions can be overwhelming for autistic children and teenagers.
 They often need help to manage strong emotions and calm down from them.
 But they can learn techniques to manage these emotions.

-Below are some ideas and strategies to help autistic children and teenagers with managing strong emotions.
-As you use these strategies with your child, remember that learning to manage strong emotions takes practice.
+Below are ideas and strategies to help autistic children and teenagers manage strong emotions.
+When you use these strategies with your child, remember that learning to manage strong emotions takes practice.
 It’s good for your child to practise when they’re calm.
 This will make it easier for your child to remember and use the strategies when they’re feeling stressed or overwhelmed.

 Calming down steps